olimorris/onedarkpro.nvim/README.md

 ### Configuring highlight groups
 The [theme](https://github.com/olimorris/onedark.nvim/tree/master/lua/onedark/theme.lua) uses a large array of highlight groups.
 There are three ways to customize them:
-1. Using specifc hex colors.
+1. Using specifc hex colors
-2. Referencing the name of color variables from the color files; *and*
+2. Referencing the name of color variables from the color files
-3. Referencing other highlight groups in the theme.
+3. Linking to other highlight groups in the theme

 ```lua
 local onedark = require('onedark')